AmirrezaFarnamTaheri/StreamlineVPN/README.md

 [](https://www.google.com/search?q=https://github.com/AmirrezaFarnamTaheri/CleanConfigs-SubMerger/actions)
 [](https://opensource.org/licenses/MIT)

 Welcome to the VPN Subscription Merger!
 This project provides a powerful Python script that automatically fetches VPN configurations from over 470 public sources, tests their connectivity, and merges them into a single, performance-sorted subscription link for use in your favorite VPN client.
 It can even save incremental batches while running so you always have up-to-date results.
+Advanced options let you stop early once enough servers are found, keep only the fastest ones, or filter by protocol and TLS fragment settings.

 This guide is designed for **everyone**, from absolute beginners with no coding experience to advanced users who want full automation.